vicaryy/BotLoad/README.md

-# Telegram_BOT
+# Bot'Load
-I'm creating a complete library for handling a bot on Telegram.
-The plan is that it will download songs from YouTube by using a link, but things may change over time.
+A Telegram bot that downloads files from YouTube, TikTok, Soundcloud, Instagram, and Twitter.
+It can also add ID3 tags to MP3 songs.

+The library for interacting with the bot has been authored by me.
+Yt-dlp is used for downloading files.

+If you'd like to test the bot, add it on Telegram.
+The bot's name is: t.me/vicaryDownloaderBot